AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * **Connected Assets**: [!DNL Experience Manager] extends the [!DNL Connected Assets] functionality to the use of [!DNL Dynamic Media] images in the applicable core components.
 See [use Connected Assets](/help/assets/use-assets-across-connected-assets-instances.md).

-* **Option to download shared assets or renditions**: When sharing assets and Collections as link, users can choose whether to allow the download of original assets, or their renditions, or both using the shared link.<br/>
-Also, users who download the assets shared with them through link get the option in download dialog to download only original assets, or their renditions, or both.
+* **Link share options to download assets or renditions**: When sharing assets and Collections as link, users can choose whether to allow the download of original assets, or their renditions, or both using the shared link.
+Also, the users who download the assets shared with them through link get the option to download only the original assets, only the renditions, or both.

-* **Limit to sub-assets generation**: Administrators can now specify the limit to the number of sub assets to be generated for the compound assets, such as PDF, Power Point presentations, InDesign files, and Keynote files.
+* **Limit sub-assets generated**: * Administrators can limit the number of sub-assets that [!DNL Experience Manager] generates for compound assets such as PDF, PowerPoint, InDesign, and Keynote files.

 * **Camera Raw support**: A new [!DNL Camera Raw] package is available that supports [!DNL Adobe Camera Raw] v10.4.
 See [process images using [!DNL Camera Raw]](/help/assets/camera-raw.md).